 Plants require certain nutrients to thrive.
-The three main nutrients are nitrogen, phosphorus, and potassium.
+The three primary nutrients are nitrogen, phosphorus, and potassium.
 If you buy fertilizer at the market, it comes with an NPK rating that tells the amount in each one of the elements.

 Making Comfrey Tea

 Fill the bucket (or any other large container) with freshly picked leaves.
 The leaves should measure about one foot high.
-Cut them back until the stems are about 2 inches above the ground. make use of the leaves that are closest to the ground first.
+Cut them back until the stems are about 2 inches above the ground.
+Make use of the leaves that are closest to the ground first.

 You can chop them up or shred them for faster results.

 The larger the leaf area more leaves will take.
 Therefore, the leaves are cut into smaller pieces.
-If you’re willing to wait and don’t want to perform the additional work, you can simply put the leaves in one piece.
+If you’re willing to wait and don’t want to perform the additional work, you can put the leaves in one piece.